 There's no denying that hotel rooms and villas on St. Barth carry high prices.
 You're paying primarily for the privilege of staying on the island, and even at $800 a night the bedrooms tend to be small.
 Still, if you're flexible—in terms of timing and in your choice of lodgings—you can enjoy a holiday in St. Barth and still afford to send the kids to college.
 The most expensive season

 falls during the holidays (mid-December to early January), when hotels are booked far in advance, may require a 10- or 14-day stay, and can be double the high-season rates.
 A 5% government tourism tax on room prices (excluding breakfast) is in effect; be sure to ask if it is included in your room rate or added on.

 When it comes to booking a hotel on St. Barth, the reservation manager can be your best ally.
 Rooms within a property can vary greatly.
-It's well worth the price of a phone call or the time investment of an email correspondence to make a personal connection, which can mean a lot when it comes to arranging a room that meets your needs or preferences.
+It's well worth the price of a phone call or the time invested in emails to make a personal connection, which can lead to a room that meets your needs or preferences.
 Details of accessibility, views, recent redecorating, meal options, and special package rates are topics open for discussion.
-Quoted hotel rates are per room, not per person, and include service charges and, often, airport transfers.
+Quoted hotel rates are per room, not per person, and include service charges and often airport transfers.
 Bargain rates found on Internet booking sites can sometimes yield unpleasant surprises in terms of the actual room you get.
-Consider contacting the hotel about a reservation and mentioning the rate you found.
+Consider contacting the hotel and mentioning the rate you found.
 Often they will match it, and you'll end up with a better room.